Frequently Asked Questions:

 How do I pay for a lesson?

 Lessons should be paid for at the start of tuition (for both private and group).
 We presently only accept cash/cheque payment.
-Bank Transfer via Direct Debit/Ping It Etc., also available.
+Bank Transfer via Direct Debit also available after lesson 1.

 How do I cancel a lesson?

 24 hours notice must be given to cancel a private lesson without charge.
 If you have an emergency which prevents you from being able to attend please inform Pro Vox ASAP and we will do our best to rearrange your lesson for another day/time in the same week.

 To avoid charge you must still have your usual lesson slot the following week.
 If you have any queries regarding the cancellation policy please email firstname.lastname@example.org